hyprwm/hyprland-wiki/pages/Configuring/Uncommon-tips-&-tricks.md

 {{< /hint >}}

-You can also bind a key to execute `hyprctl setxkblayout` for more keybind freedom.
+You can also bind a key to execute `hyprctl switchxkblayout` for more keybind freedom.
 See [Using hyprctl](../Using-hyprctl).

 # Disabling keybinds with one master keybind